 Jobscan offers free ATS-friendly resume templates with neat, professional designs.
 Their selection ranges from modern styles to more classic formats, as shown below.

-What I like about their templates is that they follow professional standards without excessive design elements that could affect ATS compatibility.
+What I like about them is that they follow professional standards without excessive design elements that could trip up ATS compatibility.
+The main difference is space: Rezi's templates are optimized to fit more content per page, which matters when you're trying to get everything onto one.

 User interface

-This section compares how Rezi and Jobscan structure their resume-building experience, focusing on ease of use, workflow, and overall user experience.
-We’ll go through how each platform guides users through the resume creation process.
+This section compares how Rezi and Jobscan structure the resume-building experience, focusing on ease of use, workflow, and overall feel.

 Rezi